SLuckeneder/phd_devecon_brummund/README.md

 ## Problem Set 1:  Replicate 2 tables - second try

 As a second try, I chose 'Development from Representation?
 A Study of Quotas for the Scheduled Castes in India' by Francesca Refsum Jensenius published in the American Economic Journal: Applied Economics 2015, 7 (3): 196-220.
-This was the first article when searching for 'development' and a study using R code in above mentioned app.
+This was the first article when searching for 'development' and restricting the search to R code in above mentioned app.

 Paper: https://www.aeaweb.org/articles?id=10.1257/app.20140201